rotemov/invivo-imaging/README.md

 (same number of cells / microscope parameters / lighting / experimental apparatus) then start from the parameters that worked for that video and modify from there.
 Otherwise start with the default parameters.

 3. After each run see which cells the algorithm detects in the superpixels and NMF traces tab.
-You want the super pixels to resemble the cells as much as possible and

-3. Increasing the parameters: correlation threshold fix, cutoff point will make the cells smaller / remove unwanted backgrounds.

-4. Increasing cell diameter will make the identified cells larger (if you see the pipline is missing some of the larger cells increase this).
+You will probably want to play with cell diameter (for cell identification), Cutoff point (for superpixels), edge trim (located in the superpixels tab, if you are getting line superpixels arround the edge), Correlation threshold fix and # of bg elements (for ROIs).
+In the case some cells are classified together in the superpixels increase merge corr thr in advanced params.

+4. After you achieve satisfactory superpixels and ROIs you need to choose which identified ROIs are actually cells, simply look in the plot and check the corresponding checkboxes at the bottom.
+In addition you can remove the dimmest superpixels in the superpixels tab if needed.

+5. At this point your last run should have the correct traces.
+Zoom in on them and see if they look like brain activity.
+If you have something that doesn't look like it look at it's ROI and try to see if it is indeed a cell.
+In the final traces plot the cells appear first and the background follows.

-5. The logs are meant mostly for the developers, however if you know how tracebacks work don't hesitate to use them to to figure out what went wrong.
-If you are experiencing issues you can always email rotem.ovadia@mail.huji.ac.il or open an issue on github with the job number and I will try to solve it.
+6. (optional) The logs are meant mostly for the developers, however if you know how tracebacks work don't hesitate to use them to to figure out what went wrong.
+In general if you see a bunch of saves at the end then the run probably went well.

-(To be continued ...)

-## TODO
-bg_elem to main - done
-remove dimmest to superpixels - done detrend spacing prop to sample freq - done row/col blocks prop to FOV size - need to add the flag th lvl for less prominent spikes increase iterations for noisy traces
+If you are experiencing issues you can always email rotem.ovadia@mail.huji.ac.il or open an issue on github with the job number and params file and I will try to solve it (I have access to all logs).